jacobswan1/Video2Commonsense/README.md

 </p>

 ## Training and Testing
-Enviroment: This implementation was complemented on PyTorch-1.1.0, there was reported some errors if newer version PyToch is usednad  we will work on a updation for that later.

 Before the training on V2C-completion task, organize the working directory as follows using previous features/annotations: